fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 #### Client
 [[dashboard]](https://my.fiskl.com/partners/clients)

 A [Client](../clients/client-create) is required to create an invoice.
 You can create your client in advance or while creating the invoice.

-The invoice uses the following information from [Client](../clients/client-create).
+The invoice uses the following information from [Client](../clients/client-create):

 1. Client name
-1. Client address
+2. Client address
-1. Client email including `Cc` and `Bcc`
+3. Client email including Cc and Bcc
-1. Tax/Vat Registration Number
+4. Tax/Vat Registration Number
-1. Defaults
+5. Defaults
    1. Currency
-    1. Time rate
+   2. Time rate

 :::info
-The format of the address can be changed in [Client](../clients/client-create#address)
+The format of the address can be changed in [Client](../clients/client-create#address).

-Client `Tax/VAT Registration Number` is shown by default if set on the client [Client](../clients/client-create#general)
+Client Tax/VAT Registration Number is shown by default if set on the client [Client](../clients/client-create#general).
 :::

 ---

 #### Invoice number

-The default of the invoice number is `INV-0001` and increments each time a new invoice is created.
+The default invoice number is INV-0001 and increments each time a new invoice is created.
-You can alter the invoice number to any format you like but there are some limitations.
+You can alter the invoice number to any format you like, but there are some limitations:
-1. Fiskl can only incrementn the invoce number if it ends with a didget
+1. Fiskl can only increment the invoice number if it ends with a digit
-2. If your invoice follows a date pattern like `2024-01-0001` you will need to manually change the invoice number at each date period.
+2. If your invoice follows a date pattern like 2024-01-0001, you will need to manually change the invoice number at each date period

 **How to change the invoice number?**
-You change the format of the invocie number when creating a new invoice.
-Change the invoice number to the new format and all following emails will follow this pattern.
+You change the format of the invoice number when creating a new invoice.
+Change the invoice number to the new format, and all following invoices will follow this pattern.

 :::info
-When a new invoice is created Fiskl looks for the latest invoice and increments that invoice number.
-If you plan to change the invoice and have future invoices us this format it needs to be on the most recent invoice.
+When a new invoice is created, Fiskl looks for the latest invoice and increments that invoice number.
+If you plan to change the invoice and have future invoices use this format, it needs to be on the most recent invoice.
 :::

 ---

 #### Invoice dates

-There are three dates on the invoice
+There are three dates on the invoice:

 1. Invoice Date: The date the invoice was created
 2. Due Date: The date the invoice is due
 3. Sale Date: (Optional)

 :::info
-By default the `Due Date` is 7 days after the `Invoice Date`.
-This default setting can be changed in [Invoice & Quote settings](../settings/invoice-quote-settings)
+By default, the Due Date is 7 days after the Invoice Date.
+This default setting can be changed in [Invoice & Quote settings](../settings/invoice-quote-settings).
 :::

-The [Invoice Overdue Status](#invoice-status) is based on the `Due Date` and the Invoice Payments.
-If the invoice is not fully paid on the Due Date then the invoice will become `Overdue`.
-If there are any `Overdue Reminders` they will be sent based on the `Due Date` and the overdue reminder chosen.
+The [Invoice Overdue Status](#invoice-status) is based on the Due Date and the Invoice Payments.
+If the invoice is not fully paid on the Due Date, then the invoice will become Overdue.
+If there are any Overdue Reminders, they will be sent based on the Due Date and the overdue reminder chosen.

 ---

 #### Invoice Status

-Invoices have the following statuses the flows:
+Invoices have the following statuses and flows:

 ```mermaid
 graph LR
     Draft -->| to | Sent